Incident management and resolution process | Fluid Attacks Help

 DATA_QUALITY

-Refers to a situation in which the data used within a process is deemed inadequate or insufficient in accuracy, completeness, or relevancy, potentially leading to erroneous results or compromised outcomes.
+Refers to a situation in which the data used within a process is deemed inadequate or insufficient in accuracy, completeness, or relevance, potentially leading to erroneous results or compromised outcomes

 FAILED_LINTER